rwlpf/Resources/Visualization/visualization.md

-Visualizations that show changes over time 				14 to 22 Visualizations that show distrubtions or uncertainity in data		23 to 33 Visualizations that are used to show geospatail data (maps) 		34 to 39 Visualizations that are used to show correlations or relationships	40 to ??
+Visualizations that show changes over time 				14 to 22 Visualizations that show distrubtions or uncertainity in data		23 to 33 Visualizations that are used to show geospatail data (maps) 		34 to 39 Visualizations that are used to show correlations or relationshipsor assoications	40 to ??

 ---
 https://infonewt.com/circles